Crested geckos have a wide variety of distinct colors and patterns known as “morphs.”

 There are no true solid black or white patternless cresties.

-Light yellow-cream or unfired red-crested geckos may be named “moonglows,” but they are not completely white.
+Light yellow-cream or unfired red-crested geckos may be named “moonglows,” but they are not entirely white.

 Very dark, almost black cresties are usually not patternless, or they have a white pattern on the head, tail, or fringe.